ApiGen/ApiGen/README.md

 ```--skip-doc-path <mask>```
 ```--skip-doc-prefix <value>```

-Using this parameters you can tell ApiGen not to generate documentation for classes from certain files or with certain name prefix.
+Using this parameters you can tell ApiGen not to generate documentation for elements from certain files or with certain name prefix.
 Such classes will appear in class trees, but will not create a link to their documentation.
 These parameters can be used multiple times.

 ```--charset <list>```